-If You wish to make a complaint we have a formal complaints handling procedure.
-A copy of Our policy “Making Comments and Complaints” is available on Our website or on request from Our customer care team.
+21.1 If You wish to make a complaint we have a formal complaints handling procedure.
+A copy of Our policy “Complaints Handling” is available on Our website if you follow this link complaints

-If You have a complaint please contact Our customer care team in the first instance.
-You can do this by letter:
+21.2 If You have a complaint please contact Our customer care team in the first instance.

 22. Other Important Information

 22.1 These Terms and Conditions together with the Welcome Letter are the entire agreement between You and Us and supersede all prior agreements between You and Us.
 You may not rely on any statement that is not contained in the Terms or Conditions or in the Welcome Letter.